CristianAlexa/note-app-js/README.md

 # Note APP

-note app build with vanilla js
+note app build with vanilla js to save notes in localhost